yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 We can quickly deliver Company B's quality, which has been tested in harsh environments around the world, to Company A's customers.
 We provide globally proven reliability.

-Since discussions have already begun regarding Proposal 1, I'll keep this overview brief and move on to today's main topic, Proposal 2.
+Since discussions have already begun regarding Proposal 1, I'll keep this overview brief and move on to main topic of this presentation, Proposal 2.

 ---

 ## 【Slide 6】Proposal 2: Is It Time to Revive Machine X?

-Now, this is the core of today's presentation.
+Now, this is the core of this presentation.

 **"Is it time to revive Machine X?"**